Drum magazine: Machine guns

 A German Waffen SS soldier from 12th SS Panzer Division "Hitlerjugend" with a belt drum-equipped MG-42 machine gun.

 An example of a machine gun with an optional belt drum magazine, containing a starter tab and 50-round length coil of ammunition belt, is the MG 42 (shortened from German: Maschinengewehr 42, or "machine gun 42"), a 7.92×57mm Mauser general-purpose machine gun designed in Nazi Germany and used extensively by the Wehrmacht and the Waffen-SS during the second half of World War II.
 The 50-round Gurttrommel (belt drum) was also used by the preceding MG 34 general purpose machine gun.
 Designed to be low-cost and easy to build, the MG 42 proved to be highly reliable and easy to operate.
-It is most notable for its very high cyclic rate for a gun using full power service cartridges, averaging about 1,200 rounds per minute compared to around 850 for the MG 34, and perhaps 450 to 600 for other common machine guns like the M1919 Browning or Bren.
+It is most notable for its very high cyclic rate for a gun using full power service cartridges, averaging about 1,200 rounds per minute compared to around 850 for the MG 34, and perhaps 450 to 600 for other common machine guns such as the M1919 Browning or Bren.